 When is the best time to visit Antarctica?

 The season extends from November to March.
-Early in the season (November and December) is better for photography with crisp, clean snow providing a picture-perfect backdrop.
+Early in the season (November and December) is great for photography with crisp, clean snow and floating icebergs providing a picture-perfect backdrop.
+Penguin rookeries display their courtship and nest building rituals, while in the Falklands and South Georgia the spring flowers will be in bloom.
 Around Christmas chicks start to hatch and it’s a great time to see the wildlife such as penguins, albatross, elephant seals and whales.
+This is also the warmest time to visit, with 24 hours of daylight.
+By February and March, penguin colonies are bustling with activity, leopard seal pups are practising their hunting skills and whale spotting opportunities are at their peak.

 How long is an Antarctica voyage?